semgrep/bento/README.md

 We’re also big proponents of opinionated tools like Black and Prettier.
 This has two implications: Bento ignores style-related issues and the bikeshedding that comes with them, and it ships with a curated set of checks that we believe are high signal and bug-worthy.
 See [Three things your linter shouldn’t tell you](https://blog.r2c.dev/posts/three-things-your-linter-shouldnt-tell-you/) for more details on our decision making process.

 ## Bento Checks
-> Visit [checks.bento.dev](https://checks.bento.dev) for detailed documentation.
+> Visit [checks.bento.dev](https://checks.bento.dev) for detailed check documentation.

 Bento's check approach is to target popular frameworks (Flask, Requests, Boto3), rather than entire languages (Python, JavaScript).
 We've found that program analysis tends to tackle language issues rather than framework issues, and we want to see more work done in the community like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).

-We're currently focused on checks for Flask and its sister libraries.
+We're currently adding checks for Flask and its sister libraries.
 These checks include:

 * `unescaped-file-extensions`: Flask doesn’t automatically escape Jinja templates unless they have `.html`, `.htm`, `.xml`, or `.xhtml` extensions.
 This check fires if templates without these extensions are used and if their context variables aren’t manually escaped, which could leave your application vulnerable to [DOM based XSS attacks](https://www.owasp.org/index.php/DOM_Based_XSS).
 * `send-file-open`: This check will detect the use of `open(...)` passed in to `flask.send_file` without the appropriate keyword args — either `mimetype` or `attachment_filename`. `open(...)` without these keywords throws a `ValueError` at runtime.

-You can find out about all of our checks at [https://checks.bento.dev](https://checks.bento.dev/).
+You can find out about all of our custom checks at [checks.bento.dev](https://checks.bento.dev/).

 ## Usage
 ### Getting Started